cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 6) **Actions** can be combined in to more complex **actions**
 7) **Stores** propagates changes to all subscribers
 8) Any part of the application can have read only access to the application current state or **store**
-9) Events or changes on the application must be declared either on a declarative or programatically wa Consistency checks must always throw errors: a) A view can't subscribe to an event or change that
+9) Posbile events or changes on the application must be declared either on a declarative or programatically way
+10) Consistency checks must always throw errors: a) A view can't subscribe to an event or change that doesn't exist, b) An action can never dispatch an event or change that doesn' exists c)